South Korea ends martial law after lawmakers vote it down – DW – 12/03/2024

 Protesters who clashed with police outside parliament overnight cheered at the announcement, chanting "We won!"

 Yoon had declared martial law in another televised address just hours earlier, in which he accused the opposition of paralyzing the government and sympathizing with North Korea.
-The move came into effect at 11 p.m. local time (1400 GMT/UTC).
+The move came into effect at 11 p.m. local time (1400 GMT/UTC) on Tuesday.

 "To safeguard a liberal South Korea from the threats posed by North Korea's communist forces and to eliminate anti-state elements...
 I hereby declare emergency martial law," Yoon said at the time.

-Police were at the scene outside the National Assembly parliament in Seoul soon after Yoon's address, and helicopters could be seen landing on the building's roof.
+Police were at the scene outside the National Assembly parliament in Seoul soon after Yoon declared martial law, and helicopters could be seen landing on the building's roof.

 The military said martial law would "remain in place until lifted by the president," according to local media reports.